Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 </table>

 <br />
+Not being a code factory doesn't guarantee it's a good place to work but it does help insure that you keep growing as a developer and not get stuck in your career.

 However, if you decide to leave, there is no simple set of signs like "agile process", remote work or managers that code that guarantees avoiding code factory.
 Investigate the team you are interviewing with and wait for a good fit:
 * Do teams ever detour from "paved road" centralized architecture?